 Brandon is a larger medium-sized town located in the state of Florida.
 With a population of 111,054 people and 18 constituent neighborhoods, Brandon is the 18th largest community in Florida.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brandon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Brandon is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Brandon who work in office and administrative support (19.03%), sales jobs (12.70%), and management occupations (9.85%).
+Overall, Brandon is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Brandon who work in office and administrative support (18.53%), sales jobs (11.40%), and management occupations (9.97%).

 Also of interest is that Brandon has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Brandon citizens is substantially higher than the typical US community, as 29.33% of adults in Brandon have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Brandon citizens is substantially higher than the typical US community, as 29.71% of adults in Brandon have at least a bachelor's degree.

-The per capita income in Brandon in 2010 was $26,805, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
-This equates to an annual income of $107,220 for a family of four.
+The per capita income in Brandon in 2010 was $27,248, which is middle income relative to Florida and the nation.
+This equates to an annual income of $108,992 for a family of four.
 However, Brandon contains both very wealthy and poor people as well.

 Brandon is an extremely ethnically-diverse town.
 The people who call Brandon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brandon residents report their race to be White, followed by Black or African-American.
 Brandon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.34% of the town’s residents.
-Important ancestries of people in Brandon include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 26.03% of the town’s residents.
+Important ancestries of people in Brandon include German, Irish, English, Italian, and French.

 The most common language spoken in Brandon is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.